SkyToGround/SimplePythonKafkaConsumer/README.md

 For the `ParseNDArray_fb` parser, flatbuffers is required which can be downloaded from: [https://github.com/google/flatbuffers](https://github.com/google/flatbuffers).
 The visualisation functionality in `ParseNDArray_fb` also requires `matplotlib` to be installed.

 All other libraries should be included in a standard Python installation.
-Note however that this application has only been tested with Python 3.5.
+The application has been tested with Python 2.7 and Python 3.5 and should work with all versions in between.

 ## Running the application
 The following arguments are possible/required: